 Abbot President Guillermo was born in 1956.
 In 1991 he was elected the Conventual Prior of Santa María de la Epifanía (Guatapè), Rionegro-Antioquia, Colombia, and then elected the community’s first abbot in 1999.
 Then in 2014 he became administrator of the Abbey of Santa Maria of Medellin, before being postulated the abbot of that community.

-The Monastery of the Holy Cross belong to the English Province, which is presently made up of the following houses
+The Monastery of the Holy Cross belongs to the English Province, which is presently made up of the following houses

 - St. Augustine’s Abbey, Chilworth (1856): 11 monks; formerly at Ramsgate